-In order to uphold our mission of being Chicago's Jesuit Catholic University-- a diverse community seeking God in all things and working to expand knowledge in the service of humanity through learning, justice and faith, any incident(s) of bias must be reported and appropriately addressed.
-Therefore, the EthicsLine Reporting Hotline was implemented to assist members of the Loyola University Chicago community in bringing incidents of bias to the attention of the university.
+In order to uphold our mission of being Chicago's Jesuit Catholic University—a diverse community seeking God in all things and working to expand knowledge in the service of humanity through learning, justice and faith, any incident(s) of bias must be reported and appropriately addressed.
+Therefore, the Office for Equity and Compliance was implemented to assist members of the Loyola University Chicago community in bringing incidents of bias to the attention of the university.

-If a Loyola University Chicago community member feels as if he/she has been a victim of an incident of bias, he/she is encouraged to report the incident using the EthicsLine Reporting Hotline.
+If a Loyola University Chicago community member feels as if he/she has been a victim of an incident of bias, he/she is encouraged to report the incident using this reporting form.
 The report will be reviewed by the EthicsLine Reporting Hotline Resource Team and a member of the team will follow-up with the complainant to discuss the process, keep him/her informed of action taken, and direct him/her to appropriate campus resources.

 All reported incidents of bias will be taken seriously and handled with care and compassion for all involved.

 Please note: the reporting system does not create a new category of prohibited behavior or a new process for members of the university community to be disciplined or sanctioned.
-The EthicsLine Reporting Hotline Resource Team has no authority to discipline any student or member of the faculty or staff.
-When reported conduct is subject to existing university disciplinary or judicial procedures, referral services will be provided by the EthicsLine Reporting Hotline Resource Team.
-For example, if conduct by a faculty member is reported as a bias incident, the matter will be pursued through applicable procedures set forth in the Faculty Handbook.
+The Office of Equity and Compliance (OEC) will not discipline any student or member of the faculty or staff.
+For example, if conduct by a faculty member is reported as a bias incident, the matter will be investigated by an OEC team member and if there is a finding, any discipline will be pursued through applicable procedures set forth in the Faculty Handbook.

 Loyola University Chicago provides resources and support to its community members affected by incidents of bias.
 Below is a list of resources that are accessible to Loyola University Chicago community members: